 JISD school health services believes that along with parents, community, and school, we will promote normal development of the child through health education and positive attitudes in healthful living by strictly following Texas Department of State Health Services guidelines, which should create an environment for the child that promotes optimal learning.

-The district employs three RNs and eight clinic assistants to assist students with all healthcare needs.
+The district employs three RNs and seven clinic assistants to assist students with all healthcare needs.

 School Exclusion Criteria